 Figure 21.
-Fast Read Quad Output Instruction (SPI Mode only)
+Fast Read Quad Output Instruction (SPI Mode only) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

 8.5.16 Fast Read Quad Output with 4-Byte Address (6Ch)

 The Fast Read Quad Output with 4-Byte Address instruction is similar to the Fast Read Quad Output instruction except that it requires 32-bit address instead of 24-bit address.
 No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Fast Read Quad Output with 4-Byte Address instruction will always require 32-bit.